 First – Start with Safety

-While a battery should only be filled after it is completely charged, you should check the water level before charging.
-Before charging, make sure there is just enough water to cover any exposed plates.
+While a battery should only be filled after it is completely charged, you should also check the water level before charging to make sure there is just enough water to cover any exposed plates.
 After charging, add enough water to bring the level to the bottom of the vent, about ¾ below the top of the cell.